chandantiwari/mindmeld/README.txt

 Previously we were trying to predict each letter of the MBTI type, such as the four letters of I,N,T,P for INTP.
-Using the new way we have 2 prediction tasks instead of 4, we predict only the top two functions.
-A reason for that shortcut is that in order to identify an MBTI type, top two functions are sufficient, for example NTP can be predicted if we know Ne and Ti are top two functions.
+Using the new way we have 2 prediction tasks instead of 4, we predict only the top two functions, and disregarding the order of those functions, so INTP and ENTP are the same.
+The reason for that shortcut is that in order to identify an MBTI type, top two functions are sufficient, for example NTP can be predicted if we know Ne and Ti are top two functions.
 The only remaining task is predicting introversion or extroversion which only _changes_ the order of the top two functions -- ENTP has NeTi whereas INTP TiNe.
-We did not put much emphasis on predicting I or E, even though it is predicted in the code, we dont use it for full blown MBTI determination.
+We did not put much emphasis on predicting I or E, even though it is one of the prediction tasks in the code, but we dont use it for full blown MBTI determination.

+Predicting all combination of top two functions, effectively reduces the prediction task to 1.

-This way prediction is easier task, and is much more in line with the logic of MBTI.
+This way prediction is an easier task, and is much more in line with the logic of MBTI.
 Functions are at the core of the character make-up, not the individual letters.

-Another recent addition has been predicting all combination of top two functions, which reduced the prediction task to 1.
-So we attempt to predict NeTi, SeFi, etc. See code comments for more details.

 All data files required for ML are under 'data' folder.
 If you want to recreate the main file used for training, simply rerun